 - Continuous ambulatory peritoneal dialysis (CAPD):

-CAPD is done several times during the day.
+CAPD is done four times during the day.
 A set amount of fluid is placed into the abdominal cavity through your catheter.
 This fluid remains in the abdominal cavity for several hours and is then drained.
 The process is repeated 4 times daily.
 Each exchange takes about 30-40 minutes.
 The exchange schedule can be flexible to meet your needs.
 No machine is used for this type of treatment.
 YOU are in control.

 - Automated peritoneal dialysis (APD):

 APD is done at night using a machine called a cycler.
 The system automatically does the exchanges for you while you are sleeping.
-Most patients must spend 8 to 10 hours every night to complete this process.
+Most consumers must spend 8 to 10 hours every night to complete this process.
 It usually makes daytime manual exchanges unnecessary.

 Peritoneal dialysis must be done every day.
 During your training, you are taught to follow specific procedures that allow you more freedom than on haemodialysis.
 It is a commitment that can be easy to follow.
 With encouragement from your family and healthcare team your lifestyle will require only minimal adaptation.

 One of the major advantages of CAPD/APD is that it closely mimics the way the kidneys work naturally.
 Whereas haemodialysis removes waste products and water from your body 3 times per week in just a few hours, CAPD/APD does this constantly i.e. much like healthy kidneys do.
 It is for this reason that CAPD is often the preferred method for patients with heart disease.